fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     The BankCustomer class represents a bank customer with properties and methods to manage customer information.

-    Notice that the class includes a static field `nextCustomerId` to track the next customer ID, and instance fields `fName` and `lName` for storing the customer's first and last names, respectively.
-Each `BankCustomer` instance has a read-only `customerId` property, which is initialized using a static constructor that generates a random starting ID.
+    Notice that the class includes a static field `nextCustomerId` to track the next customer ID, and instance fields `FirstName` and `LastName` for storing the customer's first and last names, respectively.
+Each `BankCustomer` instance has a read-only `CustomerId` property, which is initialized using a static constructor that generates a random starting ID.
 The class provides properties `FirstName` and `LastName` for accessing and modifying the customer's name.
 Methods in the class include `ReturnFullName` to return the customer's full name, `UpdateName` to update the customer's name, and `DisplayCustomerInfo` to display customer details.
 The class also features a constructor for initializing a new customer with a first and last name.

 1. Open the Extensions.cs file and take a minute to review the BankCustomerExtensions and BankAccountExtensions classes.